Land Based Fishing

 Over the last four years three Asian men have drowned crab fishing in Northland beaches making it one of the highest, at-risk for drowning activities for the Asian community.
 One fifth (20%) of all New Zealand drownings from 2012 – 2016 were categorised as Asian or ‘Other’ (not NZ European, Maori or Pasifika).
 In Auckland that percentage rose to 34%, a relatively high proportion of drowning, therefore requiring interventions focused on drowning prevention.

-Nationally, Pasifika are overrepresented in the drowning statistics with the ethnic group making up 9% of New Zealand’s drowning statistics over a five-year period (2013-2017) whilst only accounting for 7% of New Zealand’s population.
-In the Auckland region, Pacific people account for 13% of the population, and are again over-represented making up 29% of Auckland’s drownings from 2013-2017.
+In October 2011, five Auckland Pacific Island men lost their lives in three net fishing related incidents within the space of two weeks.
+Nationally, Pasifika are overrepresented in the drowning statistics with the ethnic group making up 10.3% of New Zealand’s drowning statistics over a five-year period (2015-2019) whilst only accounting for 7% of New Zealand’s population.
+In the Auckland region, Pacific people account for 13% of the population, and are again over-represented making up one-quarter (26%) of Auckland’s drownings from 2016-2020.